Organizations & Clubs

 Kristen Thomas: 630.484.4197

 This organization provides a full complement of sports activities for the children of the Parish, including baseball, basketball, golf, softball, soccer, track, and volleyball.
 Volunteers are always needed as coaches

 John Richmond: 314.560.2303

 This group exists because the women of Christ the King are interested in coming together for friendship, mutual support, sharing spirituality, community involvement, and best of all to have fun.
 There has been a women’s group in this parish for almost 80 years and the goals have not changed all that much.

-We do not have regularly scheduled meetings but we have four big events through the year:
+We do not have regularly scheduled meetings but we have four big events throughout the year:

 - Wine and Cheese social party in late summer.